space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 <hr>

-Then, make whatever local changes you want!
-It doesn't really matter.
-Make a new file, delete everything, change one line in a file, etc. It won't affect your `master` branch, because this is`funny-feature` land now!
+Then, feel free to make whatever local changes you want!
+It won't have a direct impact on your `master` branch.
+Make a new file, delete everything, change one line in a file, etc. It won't affect your `master` branch, because we're in the `funny-feature` branch!

 ### 4.4 Staging and committing changes to your branch

 One more important thing: Before you can `commit` your changes, you have to `add` your changes to the **staging area**.
 All this means is that you're specifying which files you want to commit.
 This is helpful, because you *almost never* want to commit submodule changes, so you avoid that by not adding them to the staging area.

 As mentioned before, commits always come with a message, which is just a short, imperative description of what's being done in that commit.
-Or you can be a chad and name every commit "changes stuff", up to you.

 If you want to see what you've currently changed, and what's in the staging area, it's pretty easy: